RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a string.
 It shall be the path to the generated target test case source file.

+test-header
+    The attribute value shall be a :ref:`SpecTypeTestHeader`.

 .. _SpecTypeTestPlatformItemType:

 Test Platform Item Type